-87. On the same day, the United States Department of Justice released a press release entitled "Attorney General Merrick Garland Statement on the

-Agreement in Principle with Cummins to Settle Alleged Installation of Illegal Defeat Devices in Engines" (the "DOJ Press Release").
+86. On the same day, the United States Department of Justice released a press release entitled "Attorney General Merrick Garland Statement on the Agreement in Principle with Cummins to Settle Alleged Installation of Illegal Defeat Devices in Engines" (the "DOJ Press Release").

-- 88. The DOJ Press Release stated that Cummins "allegedly installed defeat devices on 630,000 model year 2013 to 2019 RAM 2500 and 3500 pickup truck engines", but then revealed that Cummins "also allegedly installed undisclosed auxiliary emission control devices on 330,000 model year 2019 to 2023 RAM 2500 and 3500 pickup truck engines", revealing that the Company engaged in malfeasance for years after it disclosed the review of its compliance with emissions standards. - 89.
-The DOJ Press Release noted that the penalty agreed to with Cummins would be the "largest ever for a clean air act violation and the second largest ever environmental penalty."
-(Emphasis added). - 90.
-The DOJ Press Release quoted Attorney General Merrick Garland as saying the following:
+87. The DOJ Press Release stated that Cummins "allegedly installed defeat devices on 630,000 model year 2013 to 2019 RAM 2500 and 3500 pickup truck engines", but then revealed that Cummins "also allegedly installed undisclosed auxiliary emission control devices on 330,000 model year 2019 to 2023 RAM 2500 and 3500 pickup truck engines", revealing that the Company engaged in malfeasance for years after it disclosed the review of its compliance with emissions standards.

+88. The DOJ Press Release noted that the penalty agreed to with Cummins would be the "largest ever for a clean air act violation and the second largest ever environmental penalty."
+(Emphasis added).

+89. Attorney General Merrick Garland was quoted as saying the following in the DOJ